|

 geometric equations? ...
 Signal with tensor matrices?

-And so, BB proponents have a mystery.
-A mystery that extends into
+And so, another mystery —a mystery that extends into

-the spatial curvature of the entire BB universe.
-Hence, one finds in
+the spatial curvature of the entire Big Bang universe.
+Hence, we find in

 space curvature problem.
 For many years the question used

-(open), or flat?’
+(open), or neither (flat)?"
 Sounds like a simple enough question to solve —given

 our modern observational sophistication.
 Anyway, a solution was found,